whitewater-guide/gorge/README.md

 ## Development

+### Inside container

 Preferred way of development is to develop inside docker container.
 I do this in [VS Code](https://code.visualstudio.com/docs/remote/containers).
-There's a compose file for this purpose.

-There's a [modd](https://github.com/cortesi/modd) tool installed in dev image, which enables live reloading and tests.
-Start it using `make run`.

-If you want to develop on host machine, you'll need following tools installed on it (they're installed in docker image, see Dockerfile for more info):

-- [libproj](https://proj.org/) shared library, to convert coordinate systems
+The repo already contains `.devcontainer` configuration.

+If you use `docker-compose.yml` you need `.env.development` file where you can put env variables with secrets for scripts.
+The app will work without those variables, but docker-compose requires `.env.development` file to be present.
+If you use VS Code, `.devcontainer` takes care of this.

 Some tests require postgres.
 You cannot run them inside docker container (unless you want to mess with docker-inside-docker).
 They're excluded from main test set, I run them using `make test-nodocker` from host machine or CI environment.

+### On host machine

+If you want to develop on host machine, you'll need following libraries installed on it (they're installed in docker image, see Dockerfile for more info):

+- [libproj](https://proj.org/) shared library, to convert coordinate systems.
+Currently version 6.3.0 is required.

+Also you'll need following go tools:

+- [go-bindata](https://github.com/go-bindata/go-bindata) - required for database schemas
+- [modd](https://github.com/cortesi/modd) - live reloading tool, not really required, but some might prefer such workflow
+- [golangci-lint](github.com/golangci/golangci-lint) - not a requirement, but this is the linter of choice and CI uses it

+These tools are installed locally (see `tools.go`), but you should make sure that binaries are in your `PATH`

+### Building and running

+Take a look at [Makefile](Makefile).
+Here are the highlights:

+- `make run` builds and launches server and cli, provides live reloading and tests
+- `make build` builds `gorge-server` and `gorge-cli` binaries in `/go/bin` directory
+- `make test` runs all tests expect postgres tests
+- `make test-nodocker` runs all test including postgres tests
+- `make lint` runs linter

 ### Writing scripts

 Here are some recommendations for writing scripts for new sources